 Research/Study Proposal: Approach your statement of proposed study/research like a newspaper article (answer: what, where, why, how).
 Create an introductory paragraph that briefly summarizes your proposal, and then go on to further explain.
 Do not use discipline jargon, as most reviewers will not be familiar with your area of study.
 For students who are just completing their undergraduate degree, many country Fulbright programs allow them to do coursework at a university with a smaller research component.
 In this case, your statement of proposed study/research should discuss the types of courses you would like to take and how this coursework fits in with your future plans.
-Those who are applying for teaching assistant positions should focus on portraying why they would like to undertake a teaching assignment, experiences they've had relating to the overseas assignment they are seeking, how they will use the experience upon returning to the U.S., and how they will spend their time abroad outside of the classroom.
+Those who are applying for teaching assistant positions should focus on portraying why they would like to undertake a teaching assignment (what you will gain from teaching and being in that country), experiences they've had relating to the overseas assignment they are seeking (how you will contribute), how they will use the experience upon returning to the U.S., and how they will spend their time abroad outside of the classroom.
 The last paragraph of all proposals should include the duration of your sojourn and date of departure.

 Letters of Recommendation: Letters should focus more on addressing the applicant's proposal and less on past achievements.
 Letter writers should not use the online Fulbright system until after you have interviewed with the campus committee.
 Otherwise, they will not be able to make any changes to their letters.
 Once you have interviewed, your letter writers should then submit their letters, with any changes, on the Fulbright online system.